Everything you need to know about HMRC tax investigations

 - your accounts not matching the industry norms

-You can’t always avoid a tax investigation: your accounts may simply be selected at random for investigation, even if your books are in order and you always file tax on time, so it really pays to make sure your books are always up to date and ship-shape.
-The tidier your books, the quicker and less painful the tax audit will be.
+Your accounts may simply be selected at random for investigation, even if your books are in order and you always file tax on time.

 How far back can HMRC go during an investigation?